-However, the flooring is a pricier choice than others: terrazzo can cost anywhere from $15 to $30 a square foot.
+However, the flooring is a pricier choice than others: Terrazzo can cost anywhere from $25 to $90 a square foot.

 Vinyl rose to popularity midcentury, as it was a low-cost and nearly entirely waterproof flooring option for bathrooms and kitchens.
 Vinyl is low-maintenance and can last for up to 20 years, and is often a softer material beneath your feet than options like wood or ceramic tile.

 Vinyl, like ceramic tile, is incredibly customizable.
 It can come in long sheets, tiles, and more recently, planks—more on that below.
-Vinyl costs about $1 to $3 a square foot, however, vinyl isn't the most earth-friendly option: it isn't biodegradable and is very difficult to recycle.
+Vinyl costs about $3 a square foot for both installation and materials.
+However, vinyl isn't the most earth-friendly option: It isn't biodegradable and is very difficult to recycle.

 Luxury Vinyl Plank

 Luxury Vinyl Plank flooring, or LVP, demonstrates the amazing copycat abilities of vinyl.
 Five times thicker than traditional vinyl, LVP uses multiple layers to create a vinyl plank that mimics hardwood.

 This low-cost option—running $4 to $7 a square foot—is easy to install and maintain.
 Not only that, but it's virtually waterproof, making it the ideal choice for a budget-conscious homeowner who doesn't want to deal with refinishing or glazing their kitchen floor.

 However, like vinyl flooring, it's not the most eco-friendly option, nor does it look 100% like real hardwood floors.